Acylindrically hyperbolic groups and their quasi-isometrically embedded subgroups: Stability

 We will use the following observation of Tran to prove stability. \begin{theorem} [{\cite[Theorem~4.8]{Tran}}] A subgroup of a finitely generated group is stable if and only if it is hyperbolic and strongly quasi-convex in $G$. \end{theorem}

 In \cite{Sisto16}, Sisto investigates quasi-convexity properties of hyperbolically embedded subgroups of acylindrically hyperbolic groups and shows that they are strongly quasi-convex.
 The arguments in our proof of Theorem \ref{thm:stable} are based on those of Sisto.
 However, we work in a slightly different setting.
 Sisto works under the assumption that $X$ is a Cayley graph of $G$ with respect to an infinite generating set.
 By a Milnor--Schwartz argument, if $G$ acts coboundedly on $X$, then this is equivalent to our situation where $X$ is a metric space.
 However, we do not assume that the action of $G$ on $X$ is cobounded.
 Also, Sisto does not assume that $X$ is a hyperbolic metric space, rather assuming that $X$ is hyperbolic relative to the translates of $\pi(H)$.
-(This assumption is neither weaker nor stronger than ours.)
-Some subtle modifications need to be made to Sisto's strategy in order to deal with our slightly different situation.
-We provide a complete proof, taking the opportunity to fill in some details and clarify some ambiguities in Sisto's proof.
+This assumption is neither weaker nor stronger than ours---our space $X$ is assumed to be hyperbolic, but might not be hyperbolic \emph{relative} to the translates of $\pi(H)$, since these could have unbounded coarse intersection.